Distributed Split Computing Using Diffusive Metrics for UAV Swarms: Performance Evaluation

 Within this dynamic simulation framework, we evaluate five distinct task offloading strategies.
 In the first scenario, tasks are offloaded in a purely random manner to a neighboring UAV, providing a basic baseline for performance comparison.
 The second strategy follows a similar random selection process, but enforces an acyclic constraint to prevent redundant offloading cycles.
 The third approach adopts a greedy policy, where each UAV offloads its task to the least busy neighbor based on instantaneous load measurements, thus aiming to minimize processing delays.
 The fourth strategy, referred to as LocalOnly, eliminates offloading entirely so that tasks are processed solely on the originating UAV, which highlights the trade-off between local processing overhead and the benefits of collaborative offloading.
 Finally, our proposed Distributed method leverages a diffusive metric, to dynamically route tasks based on both the local UAV’s capacity and the capabilities of its neighbors.
 This comprehensive set of cases allows us to rigorously assess how different offloading mechanisms perform under the challenging conditions of a mobile, Markov-driven UAV swarm.

 In our experiments, we consider the neural network model described in Section \ref{sec:problem_formulation} pre-trained offline and deployed across the UAV swarm.
-The full model achieves an accuracy of 0.95, while the early-exit configurations at the 30th and 15th layers provide accuracies of 0.9 and 0.6, respectively.
-These values quantify the trade-off between computational savings and inference quality when applying early exits under high-load conditions.
-Lastly, the threshold $\gamma$ for distributed allocation is set to 0.02 based on our empirical data gathered from the empirical simulations.
+The full model achieves an accuracy of 0.95.
+For congestion-aware depth control, we emulate two truncated inference operating modes (triggered by buffer dynamics in Section~4.2) using representative \emph{effective} accuracy levels of 0.9 (medium congestion) and 0.6 (high congestion).
+These values are simulation parameters intended to capture the expected quality/computation trade-off when inference is forced to terminate earlier.
+Whereas in practical early-exit systems, such operating points can be obtained via validation-set calibration using confidence/uncertainty thresholds~\cite{khademsohiselfxit} or considered under anytime/forced-exit settings~\cite{yang2023adadet,kuhse2025you}.
+Lastly, we set the distributed allocation threshold to $\gamma=0.02$ based on the sensitivity analysis in figure~\ref{fig:gamma}.
 We selected this value to effectively balance the trade-off between frequent task transfers and achieving equitable workload distribution.